noinnxxz/NitroSniper/README.md

 ## Credits
 - [Vencord](https://github.com/vencord/vencord)
 - [Equicord](https://github.com/Equicord/Equicord) (The fork im currently using)
+- Discord themselves for putting captcha on token based sniping inspiring me to make this :D

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Support
-Make a github issue if you find any bugs or have any questions or preferably dm me on discord neoarz If you find this project useful, consider leaving a star, would mean alot!!
+Make a github issue if you find any bugs or have any questions or preferably dm me on discord neoarz.
+<sub>If you find this project useful, consider leaving a star, would mean alot!!</sub>